For a Synodal Church: Communion, Participation, Mission

-It’s an invitation for us, as Catholics, to ‘walk together’ and every member of the Church has the right to speak, and the obligation to allow those charged with the work of discernment the freedom to do so.
+For us, as Catholics, the Synod process offered a chance to ‘walk together’ and every member of the Church had the right to speak, and the obligation to allow those charged with the work of discernment the freedom to do so.
+It is an ongoing process.

 Diocesan and national organisational reports were submitted to the Bishops’ Conference just before Holy Week 2022.
 After this, the National Synthesis Team worked to produce the National Synthesis – a document that reflecting on the reports received, discerned the main themes that emerged from the listening conversations, and collated them together to give a picture of the synodal process in England and Wales.

-You can read a reflection on the life of the Catholic Church in England and Wales that is offered as part of the ongoing synodal process and in preparation for the second meeting of the Synod of Bishops that will be held in Rome in October 2024.
+You can read a reflection on the life of the Catholic Church in England and Wales that was offered as part of the ongoing synodal process and in preparation for the second meeting of the Synod of Bishops that took place in Rome during October 2024.
 Read more.

 The Vatican's Synod Office has released the 'Instrumentum laboris', or working document, that will guide the work of the second session.